yuchenkan/gcc-jump/README.md

 Use `:GcjObj` to list all source files in the database.

 Press `<Leader>j` on a variable/structure/macro/include to jump to its declaration/definition/source.

+Press `<Leader>b` on a declaration/definition to jump back to it's referrers.

 Press `<Leader>e` on a macro to expand.
 You may further jump on the expanded token to its declaration place.